Moving through the OSCE stations

 - If you misinterpret the task in the instructions, the PE may redirect you by saying something like, “Please reread the instructions”

-- After indicating that you do not need to perform a manoeuvre, the PE may provide the results of the manoeuvre as if you had completed it.
-For example, after indicating that you do not need to perform a pelvic exam, the PE may then say, “The patient has tenderness in the right adnexal area”, or “the blood pressure is 180/95”.
+- In stations where you are asked to verbalize your physical examination maneuvers, the PE may provide the results of a physical examination maneuver as if you had completed it.
+For example, after indicating that you would perform deep palpation in all four quadrants of the abdomen looking for tenderness, the PE may say, “The patient has tenderness in the right adnexal area”, or after saying you would take the patient’s blood pressure the PE may say, “the blood pressure is 180/95”.
 If no information is provided, move on.
-Do not look to the PE for information or ask if they have information for you.

 What happens after the examination

-When you are finished the OSCE, you will return your examination notebook with all pages intact, your candidate badge, and pencil.
+When you are finished the OSCE, you will return your examination notebook with all pages intact and your candidate badge.

 Once you are released, you will be signed out of the examination centre, given your personal belongings, and escorted outside.